ejgallego/coq-serapi/FAQ.md

 ## Does SerAPI support asyncronous proof proccessing?

 It does, note however that it is still in experimental status upstream.
-In particular
+In particular there are some issues on Windows, and `EditAt` may be inconvenient to use.
+We recommend not using `EditAt` and instead using the less powerful `Cancel` for now.

 ## Does SerAPI support Coq's command line flags: